ChurchofJesusChristDev/General-Conference-to-Audiobook/README.md

    script.src="https://churchofjesuschristdev.github.io/General-Conference-to-Audiobook/general-conference-talks.js";
    document.body.append(script);
    ```
+4. Download each talk by either:
+     - Painstakingly download each talk with the provided links
-4. Copy and paste the curl commands into Terminal.app
+     - Or copy and paste the `curl` commands into Terminal.app
-5. Use AudioBookBinder from the App store to convert from mp3 into m4b
+6. Use AudioBookBinder from the App store to convert from several `mp3`s into a single `m4b`

 Enjoy with **Bound** (via its Web Uploader) on iOS, or any other audiobook app on any other device.